Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/8-Cryptography_In_Context/Cryptography_In_Context_slides.md

 ---

-## Security vs Usability
+## Security and Usability

-The general usability of a system is typically inversely prportional to the security.
+The accessibility of a secret is typically inversely proportional to the security.

+Making a secret more secure is often impractical, depending on the usage.

+Notes:

+This is not explicitly true in all cases, but it is a good rule of thumb.
+Additionally, note that impractical != impossible.

 ---